 The blingy nightlife of the ever-moving city, from shiny skyscrapers in Brickell to the gorgeous sparkling waters of South Beach, Miami, It’s the party-loving and easy-going feel of the city that allures the masses.

 The magical city does appear brighter and more happening from all corners of the map, whether for Spring Break vacation or just hopping from one party to the next.

-With this holiday season coming, if you’re on the lookout for places to go and have been thinking about where to stay in Miami, then we have curated a quintessential guide especially for you, including all the things you could look forward to while in the Spirited Magic City of Miami, living the dynamic lifestyle.
+With this holiday season coming, if you’re on the lookout for places to go to Miami, then we have curated a quintessential guide, especially for you, including all the things you could look forward to while in the Spirited Magic City of Miami, living the dynamic lifestyle.